 FOR IMMEDIATE RELEASE July 1, 2013

-PARKERSBURG MAN WHO POSSESSED MORE THAN A KILO OF COCAINE DURING DRUG BUY PLEADS GUILTY TO FEDERAL DRUG AND FIREARM CHARGES
+CHARLESTON MAN WITH MORE THAN $20,000 CASH, HALF-KILO OF COCAINE PLEADS GUILTY TO FEDERAL DRUG CHARGE

-Curry faces up to 20 years on Count One (cocaine possession charge) and a consecutive mandatory minimum of 10 years to life in prison on Count Two (use of firearm charge) when he is sentenced on October 21, 2013 by United States District Judge Thomas E. Johnston.
+McGhee faces up to 20 years in prison and a $1 million fine when he is sentenced on October 16, 2013 by United States District Judge Thomas E. Johnston.

-The investigation was conducted by MDENT and the DEA.
+The investigation was conducted by MDENT and the Drug Enforcement Administration (DEA).
 Assistant United States Attorney Monica D. Coleman is in charge of the prosecution.

 # # #